 The total landfill capacity authorized, as per the certificate of authorization, is 755 000 m3.
 The estimated total volume of landfill as of December 31, 2018, is ± 650 000 m³, leaving a remaining landfill capacity of 105 000 m3.
-At the current landfill rate, Valoris estimates that the remaining operational life of the ELS would permit waste burial until the end of the summer of 2020.
+We estimate that this volume will be reached in the first portion of 2021.
 As it intends to continue its ELS operation to meet the future disposal needs of its members and external clients, Valoris is thus planning to expand its landfill site on its property.

 Justification for the quantity of annual residual materials to be disposed of at the Valoris ELS is based on the quantity of landfill from 2013 to 2017 (an average of 74 085 tonnes annually) and the waste disposal forecasts resulting from implementation of the 2016-2020 Residual Materials Management Plans of theMRC du Haut-Saint-François and the Ville de Sherbrooke.
 Accordingly, both municipal entities set the objective of achieving a disposal rate of 450 kg/per capita across all sectors combined by 2020.